Man sentenced to prison over fake airport bomb threat

 Court records show Carter made a series of calls saying there was a bomb on a flight bound for Dallas, Texas.

-The Lexington Herald-Leader reports that flight ended up being cancelled due to the threat, and Carter was placed on another flight that left less than two hours later.
+The Lexington Herald-Leader reports that flight ended up being canceled due to the threat, and Carter was placed on another flight that left less than two hours later.

-Carter has been ordered to pay about $7,700 in restitution to United Airlines over the cancelled flight.
+Carter has been ordered to pay about $7,700 in restitution to United Airlines over the canceled flight.

 Carter's attorney says the fake bomb threat was a "foolish act."